 Wall of Moms and Naked Athena.
 (Both during an 18 July 2020 Portland, Oregon evening-protest rally)

-REMEMBER the last time the United States entered into a civil war?
+REMEMBER the last time the United States entered a civil war?
 You remember what caused it?

 The United States has actually been cursed to forever have this problem with the Other (or Others).
 After all, it was mainly born out of Protestants escaping Europe's disgust towards them as the Continent's new Others.
 From this insecurity, these "pioneers" would in turn develop their own disgust for a newer Other, that one that "greeted" them onshore in the "new world," native Americans who themselves became disgusted with these pioneers' various attitudes and beliefs or disbeliefs.

 Fast forward to the future, and the still-Christian descendants of these European Others who escaped their oppressors in the old Continent developed an economics that had its own disgust for the idea of accepting black-and brown-skinned humans of the new conquered Earth as anything other than simple beasts of burden.

 Fast forward further to today, and the relatively-emancipated descendants of those black slaves would, in their turn, be singing gangsta rap celebrating the worship of material goods, the kind of worship taught them by their skin's former mastas, perhaps wrongfully thinking that the emulation of that worship (among others, including white misogyny) would endear them to their haters in Donald Trump's anti-socialist neoliberal Republican Party.
 Paradoxically, gangsta rap's sucking up to the white man's upper-bourgeois culture in love with signature bags and women in servitude would at the same time laugh at white men's ability to please their women (in what conservatives would now label as "reverse racism").
 This last element would irk many white boys into positions that would open them to recruitment by growing black-man-hating movements in North America that, finally, found a most influential leader in Donald Trump.